 Student can pursue areas of emphases in Addictions Counseling; Marriage, Couple and Family Counseling; Social Justice in Counseling; and Somatic Counseling.

-Students can also earn post-graduate certificates in Adventure-based Psychotherapy, Ecotherapy, Expressive Art Therapy, or Equine-Assisted Mental Health to enhance their learning and their future practice.
+Students can also earn post-master's certificates in Adventure-based Psychotherapy, Ecotherapy, Expressive Art Therapy, or Equine-Assisted Mental Health to enhance their learning and their future practice.
 Students interested in pursuing a post-graduate certificate are encouraged to do so concurrently with the Master of Science in Counseling program in order to integrate learning from both areas.

 Unlike 100% online degrees, this online counseling program is a limited-residency format that combines online classes and in-person opportunities to connect with faculty and other students.